sneharini/Attendence-using-Facial-Recognition/README.md

 # Attendence-using-Facial-Recognition using opencv library in python
-IDE USED = Pycharm + Visual studio for c++ desktop development DEPENDENCIES = cmake, dilib, face_recognition,Numpy,Opencv
+IDE USED = Pycharm + Visual studio for c++ desktop development DEPENDENCIES = cmake, dilib, face_recognition,Numpy,Opencv The proposed system will reduce the paperwork where attendance will no longer involve any manual recording.
+The new system will also reduce the total time needed to do attendance recording.

+The new system will acquire individual attendance by means of facial recognition to secure data accuracy of the attendance

                    ############## WORKING STEPS #################
 STEP 1:  A set of data needed to be inputted into system which consists of individual’s name and their photos STEP 2:  Portrait acquisition can be done by using the camera to capture the faces of the individual